-- And if facilities are to be open when staff have been withdrawn, how will it be ensured that they are not subject to misuse or vandalism and will be maintained in good condition? - We understand that alarms for 'disabled' toilets are often located in ticket offices.
-Is this the case and, if so, where will these be fitted?
+- How will it be ensured that station facilities are not subject to misuse or vandalism and will be maintained in good condition? - We understand that alarms in accessible toilets are often set up so they can alert staff in ticket offices.
+Is this the case and, if so, how will someone be alerted in future?

-Issues relating to whether passengers feel safe at the station
+Issues relating to whether passengers feel safe at the station.

 Where proposals reduce or remove staff presence at stations this risks making passengers feel less safe.
-Removal of staff presence in the evenings, as is the case in a number of proposals, seems particularly likely to result in increased concern about personal safety.
+Proposals to remove the staff presence in the evenings, as is the case for a number of stations, seems particularly likely to result in increased concern about personal safety.

-- Have you liaised with the British Transport Police about the impact on staff and passenger security? - Are any mitigations planned? - Is CCTV coverage adequate, is it accessible 'live' from control and is there resource to monitor it remotely when required?
+- Have you liaised with the British Transport Police about the impact on staff and passenger security? - Are any mitigations planned? - Is CCTV coverage adequate, is it accessible 'live' from control and is there resource to monitor it remotely when required? - Some stations, for example Stalybridge and Dewsbury, have pubs on the station premises.
+How have you assessed their impact on passenger perceptions of personal security where staff will no longer be present?